The Zigen Fund: Initiatives

 The Zigen Fund is one of six partners of China UNESCO Education for sustainable development (ESD) in training teachers and village leaders in rural China.

 Since the early 1990s The Zigen Fund has been supporting programs in the education domain in rural China, particularly in providing Financial Aids programs to girls who otherwise do not have the opportunity to receive formal education.
 For the past 30 years, The Zigen Fund has diligently sustained its programs with no interruption, and has enabled cohorts of girls in these communities to complete their formal education, and became the first generation teachers, healthcare workers and entrepreneurs in their villages.
 Over the years, The Zigen Fund has also expanded its scope of programs beyond the formal educational system to include environmental awareness, primary healthcare and cultural preservation.

+Pat Yang found through investigation that rural school curriculum design often tends to be exam-oriented education in cities and lacks integration with the local rural environment.
+For example, there is an overemphasis on textbook knowledge to focus on exams and limited funding and support for subjects such as environmental protection and cultural heritage.
+In addition, adult education opportunities in rural areas are insufficient, and most training programs focus on economic benefits rather than comprehensive community development.

+Pat Yang puts forward the view that sustainable rural development requires a comprehensive approach not limited to economic growth but also includes environmental protection, cultural protection, and lifelong learning opportunities for different community members.
+Two key factors are cooperation with academic institutions such as Beijing Normal University and China Agricultural University to shape rural education and the influence of rural leaders in promoting village development.

 Building upon the foundation and experience of the past 30 years of experience, the launch of the holistic program of Education for Sustainable Development by Zigen Fund is a natural transition, and is a much needed and urgent focus for China, as well as for the future of planet earth.